LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Experiments

 \section{Experiments}

-In the following section, we provide experimental results for \name on aggregated gradients.
-We assess our baseline attack on the CIFAR-100~\cite{krizhevsky2009learning}, Tiny-Imagenet\cite{le2015tiny}, and MNIST~\cite{lecun1998mnist} datasets, while primarily using one of the datasets for evaluation of each additional experiment.
-When working with MNIST or OrganAMNIST~\cite{medmnistv2}, since both are one-channel image datasets, the number of clients attacked \chop{increases}is larger as we need fewer convolutional layers to push the image forward.
-The FC layer weights measure the average pixel intensity summed across the image channels and the bins of the FC layer are set up according to the dataset distribution (known to the server or learned through the first few training iterations).
-In the vanilla setting, each customized model is sent to only a single client and the clients that cannot be attacked (due to convolutional kernels running out) receive a zero-gradient model.
-Further experiments show the leakage rates with multiple clients sharing the same model.
-In the non-IID setting, we evaluate the effects on the OrganAMNIST dataset, which has larger distribution differences when using a class-based non-IID skew compared to CIFAR-100.
-Some additional experimental results are shown in the Appendix~\ref{sec:appendix}.
+In this section, we provide experimental results for \name on aggregated updates in FedAVG.
+We assess our baseline attack on the CIFAR-100~\cite{krizhevsky2009learning}, Tiny ImageNet\cite{le2015tiny}, and MNIST~\cite{lecun1998mnist} datasets.
+The leakage module is used with a ResNet-50~\cite{he2016deep}, but the benign model itself does not affect reconstruction.
+The FC layer weights measure the average pixel intensity and the biases of the FC layer are set up according to the dataset distribution (known to the server or learned through the first few training iterations).
+Unless otherwise specified, we have 4 units in the FC layer per image for \name and Robbing the Fed (RtF)~\cite{fowl2022robbing}.

-Our standard model used for the experiments is a simple architecture of a single convolutional layer followed by two fully connected layers.
-The convolutional layer has 256 kernels and the first FC layer used for leakage has 256 units.
-This simplicity of model choice mainly creates a lower computational cost when working with a higher numbers of clients. \name uses the parameters in these layers for the attack, without altering the architecture any further.
-As introduced in Section~\ref{sec:attack-scope}, \name can function as an inserted module at the front of any network.
+We first show the leakage rate that \name achieves for each dataset in FedAVG before also showing the scalability in FedSGD.
+Further experiments show various FedAVG training settings, the effects of the CSF, a non-IID attack which we evaluate using the OrganAMNIST~\cite{medmnistv2} dataset (which has larger distribution differences when using a class-based non-IID skew compared to CIFAR-100), and differential privacy.
+Some additional experimental results are shown in Appendix~\ref{sec:appendix}.